Habakkuk

 Habakkuk, or Habacuc, who was active around 612 BC, was a prophet whose oracles and prayer are recorded in the Book of Habakkuk, the eighth of the collected twelve minor prophets in the Hebrew Bible.
 He is revered by Jews, Christians, and Muslims.

 Almost all information about Habakkuk is drawn from the book of the Bible bearing his name, with no biographical details provided other than his title, "the prophet".
-Outside the Bible, he is mentioned over the centuries in the forms of Christian and Rabbinic tradition.
+He is mentioned in the deuterocanonical Additions to Daniel, and outside the Bible, he is mentioned over the centuries in the forms of Christian and Rabbinic tradition.

 Name

 The name Habakkuk, or Habacuc, appears in the Hebrew Bible only in Habakkuk 1:1 and 3:1.
 In the Masoretic Text, it is written in חֲבַקּוּק (Standard Ḥavaqquq Tiberian Ḥăḇaqqûq).
 This name does not occur elsewhere.
 The Septuagint transcribes his name into Greek as Ἀμβακοὺμ (Ambakoum), and the Vulgate transcribes it into Latin as Abacuc.

 The etymology of the name is not clear, and its form has no parallel in Hebrew.
-The name is possibly related to the Akkadian khambbaququ (𒄩𒄠𒁀𒄣𒄣, ḫâmbaququ) the name of a fragrant plant, or the Hebrew root חבק, meaning "embrace".
+The name is possibly related to the Akkadian khambbaququ (𒄩𒄠𒁀𒄣𒄣, ḫâmbaququ), the name of a fragrant plant, or the Hebrew root חבק, meaning "embrace".

 Life

 Almost nothing is known about Habakkuk, aside from what is stated within the book of the Bible bearing his name, or those inferences that may be drawn from that book.
-His name appears in the Bible only in Habakkuk 1:1 and 3:1, with no biographical details provided other than his title "the prophet".
-Even the origin of his name is uncertain.
+No biographical details are provided other than his title "the prophet".

 For almost every other prophet, more information is given, such as the name of the prophet's hometown, his occupation, or information concerning his parentage or tribe.
 For Habakkuk, however, there is no reliable account of any of these.
 Although his home is not identified, scholars conclude that Habakkuk lived in Jerusalem at the time he wrote his prophecy.
 Further analysis has provided an approximate date for his prophecy and possibilities concerning his activities and background.

 Beyond the Bible, considerable conjecture has been put forward over the centuries in the form of Christian and Rabbinic tradition, but such accounts are dismissed by modern scholars as speculative and apocryphal.

+The Septuagint translation of Daniel in the Codex Chisianus refers to him as "the son of Jesus of the tribe of Levi".